ausaccessfed/dev-portal/docs/_pages/index.markdown

 ### Connection Types

-There are three ways to connect to the federation
+There are several ways to connect to the federation
 - SAML
 - OIDC
 - Rapid Connect
+- VerifID

 Learn more by reading our [Connection Types]({% link _pages/connect.markdown %}).